 |rm PATH||Remove/Delete remote file or folder on the specified PATH|

 |version||Show version information|

 Connect SFTP Server

-The SFTP uses the SSH port and service to connect remote system.
+The SFTP uses the SSH port and service to connect the remote system.
 Also, the authentication is done via the SSH subsystem where current SSH users or system users are used to log in.
-Like an SSH connection, the SFTP authentication can be done via password or SSH keys or certificates.
+Like an SSH connection, the SFTP authentication can be done via password or SSH keys, or certificates.
 In order to connect SFTP server, we will provide the username which is

 ismail and the IP address which is

 $ sftp [email protected] Connected to 192.168.142.133. sftp> sftp> sftp>

 After the connection is established the interactive SFTP shell will be provided.
 All SFTP commands are provided to this shell to upload and download files and folders.
 By default, the session creation requires a password for authentication but in this case, we have used a certificate for authentication.
 If there is no certificate setup for authentication the password is prompted like below.